 Who needs an MOT?

-Everyone with a vehicle over 3 years needs to have their vehicle inspected and given a MOT certificate of road-worthyness.
-The MOT lasts 1 year and needs to be booked in for its MOT every year.
+Everyone with a vehicle over 3 years needs to have their vehicle inspected and given an MOT certificate of road-worthiness.
+The MOT lasts for 1 year and needs to be booked in for an MOT every year.
 You can book your MOT up to 30 days before the renewal date and it will retain its existing expiry date.
 This means booking your MOT in early gives you more time to have any faults repaired before the MOT expires.

 How do I check if I have a valid MOT?